 Here is another unique and attractive container pond that is perfect for adding a stylish touch to your garden.
 You need a few containers for this project which can be found for cheap.
 The fountain bubbles over the pond giving it a relaxing sound and a romantic feel.
 You can easily complete this one in a few hours.

 12. DIY Outdoor Pond in a Box

-This versatile DIY backyard pond idea comes with a trellis and a fountain.
+Looking for raised garden pond ideas?
+This versatile DIY backyard pond comes with a trellis and a fountain.
 You don’t have to dig, no worries about a huge pile of dirt, and it will be ready in just a weekend.
-Build the walls and trellis in the morning and set up the pond in the afternoon, add the trim the next day and go buy some fish!
+Build the walls and trellis in the morning and set up the garden pond in the afternoon, add the trim the next day and go buy some fish!
 Also, this above-the-ground design reduces the risk of your pets or toddlers drowning.

 13. Easy Stone Garden Fish DIY Pond

 If you want to add Koi or goldfish to your garden pond, try this amazing DIY pond.
 It is super easy: dig it out, add your pond liner, place some rocks and add your favorite plants.
 This is a lovely option to keep your tiny fish and you can add a waterfall as well!
 Just remember to block the pump with mesh to prevent the wish from being sucked into the waterfall.
 Here is the complete video tutorial.

 All you need to recreate this naturally stunning DIY pond is a pond liner—set it in-ground and build your custom pond by adding some beautiful river rocks or slate.
 River rocks are easily available and if you have enough near your home, they’ll cost you zero bucks!
 The rocks add a unique and scenic touch to this backyard pond idea and make it even more appealing.
 You can also add fish to this garden pond if you like!

 15. DIY Scenic Koi Pond